Jonathan2251/lbt/_sources/lld.rst.txt

   Atom classified (from lld web)

-As above example, the foo2() is an isolated node without any reference.
-It's dead code and can be removed in linker optimization.
-We test this example by Makefile.ch13_1 and find foo2() cannot be removed.
+As shown in the above example, the function `foo2()` is an isolated node without any references.
+It is dead code and should be removed during linker optimization.
-There are two possibilities for this situation.
+We tested this example using `Makefile.ch13_1` and found that `foo2()` was not removed.

-One is we do not trigger lld dead code stripping optimization in command (the default is not do it).
-The other is lld hasn't implemented it yet at this point.
-It's reasonable since the lld is in its early stages of development.
-We didn't dig it more, since the Cpu0 backend tutorial just need a linker to finish Relocation Records Resolve and see how it runs on PC.
+There are two possible reasons for this behavior.
+First, the dead code stripping optimization in LLD might not be enabled by default in the command line.
+Second, LLD may not have implemented this optimization yet, which is reasonable given that LLD was in its early stages of development at the time.

-Remind, llvm-linker is the linker works on IR level linker optimization.
+We did not investigate further since the Cpu0 backend tutorial only requires a linker to complete relocation record resolution and to run the program on a PC.

-Sometime when you got the obj file only (if you have a.o in this case), the native linker (such as lld) have the opportunity to do Dead Code Stripping while the IR linker hasn't.
+Note that `llvm-linker` works at the LLVM IR level and performs linker optimizations there.
+However, if you only have object files (e.g., `a.o`), the native linker (such as LLD) has the opportunity to perform dead code stripping, while the IR linker cannot.

 Static linker
 ~~~~~~~~~~~~~

 Let's run the static linker first and explain it next.

-File printf-stdarg.c [#printf-stdarg]_ come from internet download which is
+File ``printf-stdarg.c`` [#printf-stdarg]_ comes from an internet download and
-GPL2 license.
-GPL2 is more restricted than LLVM license.
+is under the GPL2 license.
+GPL2 is more restrictive than the LLVM license.

 .. rubric:: exlbt/input/printf-stdarg-1.c
 .. literalinclude:: ../exlbt/input/printf-stdarg-1.c